Osteopathy is a gentle hands-on treatment that is safe for people of all ages, from infants to seniors.

 Can I Claim For Osteopathic Treatments?

-Your Osteopathic Practitioner will need to be registered with an organization such as the OAO or SOCATO in order for you to be able to claim.
-We recommend that you always double-check with your insurance provider that your policy covers Osteopathy and specifically the association with which your osteopathic practitioner is registered.
+IMPORTANT: We recommend that you always double-check with your insurance provider that your policy covers Osteopathy and specifically the association with which your osteopathic practitioner is registered.
+(Canada Life and Blue Cross does not currently cover Osteopathic practitioners registered with ACMA, this includes Kavneet, Haythem and Claudia).

 You can also claim Osteopathic appointments on your taxes.